Malachi Jones (clergyman): Immigration to America

 Between 1711 and 1713, Jones left Britain for America.
 One report has him in Abington, Pennsylvania, in 1711.
 However, another source indicates that in May 1713, a "Malachy Jones" sailed from Bristol bound for Pennsylvania aboard the frigate "Foy".
 Other passengers on this voyage, such as one Sarah Abraham (possibly a resident of Clodock and later a founding member of Abington Presbyterian Church) appear to be associates of Jones.
 It is possible, therefore, that Jones returned to Britain at least once before permanently settling in Pennsylvania.

 Most of Jones's children also immigrated to Pennsylvania at this time.
-One son, however, Samuel Jones remained in Britain.
-Samuel established a notable Dissenting Academy in Tewkesbury, Gloucestershire, and is buried in Tewkesbury Abbey.
+One son, however, Samuel Jones, remained in Britain.
+Samuel established a Dissenting Academy in Tewkesbury, Gloucestershire, and is buried in Tewkesbury Abbey.

 Jones in America

 Before emigrating, Jones worked with the Congregational Fund, a Congregational missionary society based in London, and it seems that he came to America in order to establish Congregational churches on behalf of the Fund.
 However, shortly after his arrival, he adopted Presbyterian principles, and was instrumental in organizing at least two churches under presbyterian governance.

 In 1714 Jones organized and became the founding minister of Abington Presbyterian Church in Abington, Pennsylvania.
 In addition to acting as minister, Jones also provided his house as a meeting place for the early church.
 Later, Jones furnished land from his farm "to build a House for the Publick Worship of God And also a place for Burying the Dead."
-The church is still located within the property Jones provided.
+The church is still in the property Jones provided.

 In 1719, Jones helped to organize Bensalem Dutch Reformed Church (now Bensalem Presbyterian Church) in Bensalem, Pennsylvania.
 Jones also served as supply pastor to other local Presbyterian and Dutch Reformed congregations, including Great Valley Presbyterian Church (another congregation Jones helped to establish), Presbyterian Church, North and South Hampton Dutch Reformed Church, Norriton Presbyterian Church, and Neshaminy Dutch Reformed Church (now Addisville Reformed Church), whose Dutch speaking congregation knew as him the "Rev. Mallegie Jons".

 Jones served at Abington Presbyterian Church until his death in 1729.
 He seems to have preached regularly at Bensalem Dutch Reformed Church, as well as the other churches he helped to organize, until his death.

 Jones was notably active in the early years of the Presbytery of Philadelphia, the first presbytery organized in the United States.
-Jones was among the first ministers of the newly founded Presbytery, and his service helped guide its early development.
-In particular, his work on numerous committees contributed significantly to the success of the early presbytery.
+Jones was among the first ministers of the newly-founded Presbytery, and his service helped guide its early development.
+In particular, his work on numerous committees contributed to the success of the early presbytery.

 Jones was an irenic and conciliatory churchman who worked successfully among the diverse and at times conflicting ethnic and confessional groups within early American Presbyterianism.
 The differences among these groups contributed to the Old Side–New Side Controversy which, shortly after Jones's death, divided American Presbyterianism into two camps.
 Even amidst early signs of this division, however, Jones successfully pastored mixed congregations of Welsh, English, Dutch, and Ulster Scots at Abington, Bensalem, and other churches.